doverdose/rechargev3/README.md

 ## Deployment

 Before deploying, make sure to build the latest version with Grunt.
-This will concatenate the scripts, optimize the images, compile and optimize the Sass, etc.
+This will run jshint checks, concatenate the scripts, optimize the images, compile and optimize the Sass, etc.

-	grunt build
+	grunt

+Please make sure all jshint checks pass.

 Run on development server with: